snuffy/cordova-music-controls-plugin/README.md

 # Cordova Music Controls Plugin

-This is a fork with working Background playing on Android, Color etc.
+This is a fork with working Background playing on Android, Color...

 Pull Requests are welcome